jaykay12/tech/_posts/2020-9-17-java-networking.md

 - `URLConnection`
    - Represents a communication link between the URL and the application.

-   - This class can be used to read and write data to the specified resource referred by the URL.
+   - Used to read and write data to the specified resource referred by the URL.

-   - openConnection() method of URL class returns the object of URLConnection class, which can then be used to download the source-code of url.
+   - _openConnection()_ method of URL class returns the object of URLConnection class, which can then be used to download the source-code of url.

    ```java
      import java.io.*;